2nd Australasian Conference for Neuroscience, Learning and Well-being

 Children - The most misunderstood beings on the planet!

 In the adults’ defence, behavioural and fear-based approaches, which suggested that children need to be controlled or managed, have been recommended for decades by various “experts” (e.g., Skinner, 1958; Spock, 1988).
-Perhaps the perceived lack of control adults feel when children’s behavior is misunderstood may lead to a belief that their caregiving or teaching is inadequate, which can then activate a need to control the child in order to alleviate their own insecurity and anxiety.
+Perhaps the perceived lack of control adults feel when children’s behaviour is misunderstood may lead to a belief that their caregiving or teaching is inadequate.
 Therefore, it is important to explain neuroscience principles of child development in order to inform and support adults in relationships with children.

 The focus of this Keynote is to clarify the misunderstanding while also acknowledging how the misunderstanding occurs.
 Neuroscience principles highlight the importance of attachment and safety to the child’s neural development, which then impacts on educational outcomes and wellbeing.
 Learning that occurs in supportive and thriving environments with teachers who are attuned to the student’s psychological and academic needs provides the platform for children to reach their full potential; emotionally, socially, physically and academically.